martinjonsson01/contract-portal/README.md

 A website for working with a contract portfolio that can be bought into by other corporations.
 The central function of the portal allows for viewing these contracts and using them to receive discounts on purchases.

+The project work is done through Scrum, and the Scrum-board can be found [here](https://github.com/users/martinjonsson01/projects/2/views/1).

 ## Getting started

 For details about any of the technologies or frameworks used, see the [technical guide](documents/technical-guide.md).